sanjaynayak1628/CEHD_Aggie_Educator_Portal/README.md

 # run BDD Test case
 1. Download the chrome driver based on the chrome version you have and update the path in the features/environment.py file
 2. In the console, go to the project cehd folder and run `python manage.py behave` allows the print statements to shown in the console during behave execution\>

+# run Coverage Report
+1. Go to the folder where manage.py is present
+2. Add .coveragerc file with below contents, if not present already `[html]`
+`directory = coverage_html_report`
+3. Use the following command to run the coverage `coverage run manage.py test`
+4. Use the following command to generate the report of coverage `coverage report`
+5. Use the following command to generate the html report of coverage `coverage html